Svastikkka/MULTI-DOCKER/README.md

 remove --build argument if you are rerunning the app witout making any change in dockerfile and docker-compose.yml file

 and you are good to go visit http://localhost:3050

+<b>Note</b>:- After each submission you have refresh the page

 Created using [App Diagram](https://app.diagrams.net/)
 <div align="center">